 - Ensure your dog always has fresh water available

 - Give your dog things to do in your absence - food reward toys are great for keeping dogs mentally stimulated and occupied

 - Feed your dog before you leave - a lot of dogs lie quietly while their meals digest

 - Regularly check your dog for fleas and ensure it is kept free of worms - regular vet checks are recommended

 - Never yell at or hit a dog when it barks.

-If Council receives a formal complaint about your dog's barking, the Animal Control Officer will come and discuss the matter with you.
+Once Council receives a formal complaint about your dog's barking, the Animal Control Officer will come and discuss the matter with you.
 Suggestions to minimise the barking will be provided, including the tips given above.
-If the barking continues and Council is satisfied that the dog is causing a nuisance you may be issued with an infringement notice or an abatement notice requiring you to stop the nuisnance within a specified time.
+If the barking continues and Council is satisfied that the dog is causing a nuisance you may be issued with an infringement notice or an abatement notice requiring you to stop the nuisance within a specified time.
 Owners can also:

 - discuss the use of anti-barking collars with the Animal Control Officer